j-j-gajjar/bootstrap-glyphicons/README.md

 # Glyphicons for Bootstrap

-The official Bootstrap icon font, featuring 160 glyphs from [Glyphicons](http://glyphicons.com), ready for use in any Bootstrap project.
+The official Bootstrap icon font, featuring 160 glyphs from [Glyphicons](http://glyphicons.com), is ready for use in any Bootstrap project.
 Includes support for IE8+.

 To get started, check out [http://glyphicons.getbootstrap.com](http://glyphicons.getbootstrap.com)!